amushtaev/gatsby-starter-netlify-cms/src/pages/blog/how-to-select-types-of-facebook-ads.md

 Not to mention that modern technologies have already dropped the cost of video advertising.
 For instance, today you can produce awesome video ads without a video-sized budget using artificial intelligence.

+<figure class="wp-block-video aligncenter"><video controls autoplay="autoplay" loop="loop" width="640" height="360"src="https://video.softcube.com/media/3a4c2dab734e5f673451fc2fd4374eac.mp4"></video></figure>

 Softcube artificial intelligence has already created thousands of Facebook video ads for dozens of companies worldwide.
-You can try the [platform](http://softcube.com) for your business right now
+You can try the [platform](https://softcube.com) for your business right now

 ## Your Marketing Success Lies in The Variety